k8ssandra/k8ssandra/docs/content/en/quickstarts/_index.md

 ## Next

-* If you're a developer, and you'd like to get started coding using CQL or Stargate, see the [K8ssandra developer quick start]({{< relref "/getting-started/developer" >}}).
+* If you're a developer, and you'd like to get started coding using CQL or Stargate, see the [K8ssandra developer quick start]({{< relref "/quickstarts/developer" >}}).
-* If you're a site reliability engineer, and you'd like to explore the K8ssandra administration environment including monitoring and maintenance utilities, see the [K8ssandra site engineer quick start]({{< relref "/getting-started/site-engineer" >}}).
+* If you're a site reliability engineer, and you'd like to explore the K8ssandra administration environment including monitoring and maintenance utilities, see the [K8ssandra site engineer quick start]({{< relref "/quickstarts/sre" >}}).

+For details such as sizing recommendations and quota settings that are specific to cloud providers like Google Kubernetes Engine (GKE) and Amazon Elastic Kubernetes Service (EKS), see the [Install]({{< relref "/install" >}}) topics.